 Who Are We?

 "We are committed to mobilizing the Church on behalf of international refugees who have become our neighbors in Oklahoma City.
-It is our firm belief that if the refugee community has individuals living within it who offer friendship, commitment, and true discipleship - our new neighbors will thrive in America.
+It is our firm belief that if the refugee community has individuals living within it who offer friendship, commitment, and true community - our new neighbors will thrive in America.
 We are committed to humbling ourselves in service and friendship, knowing we have much to gain and much to learn."

 -Brad and Kim Bandy, Founders of The Spero Project

 The Common is a program of The Spero Project, a local 501(c)3 organization whose mission is to mobilize the Church by offering entry points to partnering with under resourced communities.

 Who Are Our Neighbors?

-"A refugee is a person who, owning to a well-founded fear of being persecuted for season of race, religion, nationality, membership of particular social group or political opinion, is outside the country of his nationality and is unable or, owning to such fear, unwilling to avail himself of the protection of that country."
+"A refugee is a person who, owning to a well-founded fear of being persecuted for Reason of race, religion, nationality, membership of particular social group or political opinion, is outside the country of his nationality and is unable or, owning to such fear, unwilling to avail himself of the protection of that country."